 Al fresco fever: Best places for patio dining in Galveston.

-If you’re looking for a delicious meal overlooking the beach, these restaurants are ready to help you put COVID worries aside and serve you and your families outside in an open-air setting.
+If you’re looking for a delicious meal overlooking the beach, these restaurants are ready to serve you and your families outside in an open-air setting.

 pictured: Fish Tales